14 January 2020

 As you style your fronts, it doesn’t matter if you use CSS, Sass, styled-components, emotion, CSS Modules or something else.
 You often use HEX or RGB to define a color.
 Is this wrong?
 No. Can you do it better?
 Yes, indeed!
 In the article below, I’ll try to present you why it’s worth using HSL color representation in CSS.

 HSL (Hue, Saturation, Lightness) is the color representation.
 It is user-friendly because without a big knowledge, you can imagine how specific color looks like.
 Hue is one pure pigment — without any tint or shade.
-Saturation is about color intensity.
+Color saturation is about intensity.
 Lightness is about how light color is.

 How to read color code?